publicdocs/uscode/assets/md/titles/usc28a/us/usc/t28a/courtRules3/m__us_usc_t28a_courtRules3_rule801.md

             (A) is inconsistent with the declarant’s testimony and was given under penalty of perjury at a trial, hearing, or other proceeding or in a deposition;

+            (B)

-            (B) is consistent with the declarant’s testimony and is offered to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or
+             is consistent with the declarant’s testimony and is offered:

+                (i) to rebut an express or implied charge that the declarant recently fabricated it or acted from a recent improper influence or motive in so testifying; or

+                (ii) to rehabilitate the declarant’s credibility as a witness when attacked on another ground; or

             (C) identifies a person as someone the declarant perceived earlier.